-They transformed the shelter into a Transitional Housing and Education Model to address inadequate education among women with young children who were poor and homeless.
+They transformed the shelter into a Supportive Housing and Education Model to address inadequate education among women with young children experiencing homelessness.

 They aimed to create an atmosphere of common caring and mutual respect and to ensure an environment where mothers and their children could develop self-confidence, excel academically and feel safe and secure, living in stable and healthy surroundings.

-In 2006, the Sisters extended education services into the community to reach out to more women than the housing program could serve.
+In 2006, the Sisters extended the valuable VHM education services into the community to reach out to more women than the housing program could serve

 In 2020, the Sisters retired and moved out of the Visitation House.
 The ministry transitioned to lay leadership under the direction of Andrea Hofstetter.